friendethan/Strawberry_IMS/README.md

 # Analysis of Select Strawberry Metabolites with Imaging Mass Spectrometry
 This is an archive for the R codes used in the data analysis pipeline to export and analyze the strawberry imaging mass spectrometry data in the reference publication listed below.

+## Data Format
+Data was acquired with the Bruker MALDI ultraflextreme using flexControl 3.4 and flexImaging 4.0 and in the condensed .d format.

 ## Files

 * script.R contains the entire script used for the data analysis